ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/document-extensions/timeseries/querying/aggregation-and-projection.markdown

 {INFO: }
 You can run queries from your client using raw RQL and LINQ.

-* Learn how to run a LINQ time-series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/linq-queries).
+* Learn how to run a LINQ time series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/linq-queries).
-* Learn how to run a raw RQL time-series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/raw-rql-queries).
+* Learn how to run a raw RQL time series query [here](../../../document-extensions/timeseries/client-api/session-methods/query-time-series/raw-rql-queries).

 {INFO/}

-To aggregate time-series entries, use `GroupBy()` in a LINQ query or `group by` in a raw RQL query.
+To aggregate time series entries, use `GroupBy()` in a LINQ query or `group by` in a raw RQL query.
-To select time-series values for projection, use `Select()` in a LINQ query or `select` in a raw RQL query.
+To select time series values for projection, use `Select()` in a LINQ query or `select` in a raw RQL query.

 * Here we express the query we've discussed above using